bulgantamiri/fibostackclient/doc/source/cli/commands.rst

 Actions
 -------

-The actions used by OpenStackClient are defined below to provide a consistent meaning to each action.
+The actions used by fibostackClient are defined below to provide a consistent meaning to each action.
 Many of them have logical opposite actions.
 Those actions with an opposite action are noted in parens if applicable.